JeleznayaDeva/JeleznayaDeva/README.md

 - 👋 Hi, I’m @JeleznayaDeva
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently studying toward a MSc degree in Data Science
-- 💞️ I’m looking to collaborate on any reinforcement learning projects
+- 💞️ I’m looking to collaborate on any reinforcement learning or NLP projects
 - 📫 You can reach me via email

 <!---